FAUDataScience/HonorsIntroDataScience/README.md

 **~~All~~ *Some of* the tools**

 In addition to R, we'll use a range of other tools: We'll communicate on the Slack platform.
 We'll write using markdown editors such as [Typora](https://typora.io/).
 We'll certainly use spreadsheets such as Excel or Google Sheets.
-We *may* use additional tools for visualizing networks such as Gephi and Tableau.
+We *may* use additional tools for visualizing data such as Gephi and Tableau.

 **Hands-on computing**